nfabir2018331087/VehicleToRent-MERN/README.md

 * Make sure you have Node installed on your computer.
 * Then, go to the backend directory and install all the packages necessary.
 * After installing all the packages you can now run the backend with 'npm run dev' which will run your backend with Nodemon.
-* Then go to the frontend directory and also install all the packages necessary.
+* Then go to the frontend directory and here also install all the packages necessary.
 * Run the frontend with 'npm start'.
 Make sure to keep your backend running.
 * Hoping everything will work fine and you will be able to access this website and try out every functionality.